typst/typst/docs/src/guides/guide-for-latex-users.md

 don't you think?
 ```

-Set rules may appear anywhere in the document and can be though of as
+Set rules may appear anywhere in the document.
+They can be thought of as
 pre-setting the arguments of their function:

 ```example